 Many people believe that an awakening will make us blissful, joyful, and happy all the time.
 As if the state of awakening gives you these feelings permanently.
 They believe that if they follow a teaching just because it’s ancient or revered, it will produce the desired result.
 But are we striving or seeking?

 But those feelings of happiness and joy are byproducts of awakening, not the actual awakening itself.
 The problem is, as long as we chase the byproducts of awakening, we might miss the real thing.
+Striving or seeking?

 We can learn pranayama (breathing) techniques, meditations, mudras, and mantras, and indeed, certain positive experiences will fall from those practices.
 But sometimes we end up only with the byproduct, not the awakening itself.